Project Runway: Judging

 Joining Klum in judging duties are American top designer Michael Kors, Marie Claire fashion director Nina Garcia, and a fourth guest judge, usually a fashion designer, a supermodel, a celebrity, or a professional from an industry related to the challenge given.
 Tim Gunn, former Chair of the Fashion School at Parsons School of Design and now Chief Creative Officer for Liz Claiborne Inc., co-hosts the show along with Klum and acts as a mentor to the designers, giving them suggestions and tips for their designs throughout the episode, but he does not participate in the judging.
 Zac Posen became a regular judge on the show at the beginning of the eleventh season, as Kors was unable to participate due to scheduling conflicts.
 Throughout the eleventh season, Rachel Roy alternated with Posen when he couldn't commit to being a judge for a particular episode.
 After the departure of Heidi Klum and Tim Gunn was announced in September 2018, designer Zac Posen released a statement confirming that he too was leaving the show.
-Therefore, as the show returned to Bravo for Season 17 only Elle Magazine editor-in-chief Nina Garcia remained as a continuing judge.
+Therefore, as the show returned to Bravo for season 17 only Elle Magazine editor-in-chief Nina Garcia remained as a continuing judge.
 In October 2018, it was announced that fashion designer Brandon Maxwell and former Teen Vogue editor-in-chief Elaine Welteroth were joining Nina Garcia as permanent judges.
+For season 21, Heidi Klum returned as host and judge, while Siriano returned to mentor duties.
+Nina Garcia still remained and the others were let go, with Law Roach joining as a new judge.